PMethley/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock paper scissors website for The Odin Project
+A basic Rock paper scissors website as part of The Odin Project